 Rolling over hours

-It might help to think of a retainer as you would a gym membership.
+It might help to think of a retainer like a gym membership.

 Nor would Netflix offer to roll over your payment if you decided not to watch any shows that month.